antronerds/r2-training-courses/docs/Microarray_analysis_-_Using_Tumor_Colon_datasets.md

 Before we start the calculations, make sure you selected ‘log2’ as transformation and use p<0.01 as a p-value cutoff.
 Then click ‘next’, and leave the group selection as is, click next to start the analysis.

 **Question 1b:**

 R2 has generated a large list of genes which are differentially expressed between the selected subgroups.
 Can you say something about the distribution between up- or down-regulated genes?
-Are the groups equal in size?
+Are the groups equal in size?.
 *Answer: At the end of this training course*

 **Question 1c:**

 Next to many publicly available datasets, R2 is also hosting a lot of curated lists of genes which we call **gene categories** (gene sets).
 These gene categories can be used to restrict an analysis as well.
 We can adapt our current search by scrolling down to the end of our gene list.
 In the ‘Adjustable Settings’ Panel in the Gene Filters box you can now use a Gene Category to filter your list.
 Re-generate a list that is specifically associated with (colorectal) cancer (hint: look in the gene category or KEGG pathway list to identify an interesting gene set).
 *Answer: At the end of this training course*